leoneperdigao/aws-cdk-building-blocks/README.md

-# MRA AWS CDK
+# Generic AWS CDK

 This repository contains custom build/constructs used along other projects.

-All MRA features are built using AWS CDK for constructing the CloudFormation template, and this repository serves as a common resource for building resources with certain configurations which aligns with the standars and practices from Diemen team.
+All features are built using AWS CDK for constructing the CloudFormation template, and this repository serves as a common resource for building resources with certain configurations which aligns with the standars and practices from Diemen team.